New Hampshire Corporate Bylaws

 No. Corporate bylaws are internal documents, so you should keep them with your company’s records instead of submitting them to the New Hampshire Corporations Division.

 Not technically.
-However, having your officers and directors sign your bylaws is standard practice and shows that your corporation is unified.
+However, having your officers and directors sign your bylaws is standard practice and shows that your corporation is unified in agreement, lending it legitimacy.

-You decide how your corporate bylaws can be amended in the bylaws themselves.
-For example, your bylaws could state that only shareholders and not directors will have the power to make an amendment.
-Bylaws can also define the quorum (the number of people who must be present to vote on an amendment) or the percentage of votes needed to pass an amendment.
+You determine how your corporate bylaws can be amended in the bylaws themselves.
+For example, your bylaws could rule that only shareholders will have the power to make an amendment, not directors—or the other way around.
+Bylaws can also define the number of people who must be present to vote on an amendment, or the percentage of votes needed to pass an amendment.